Table of Contents

 Trekking along Yellowstone’s North Grand Loop Road offers some of the park’s most breathtaking scenery and wildlife viewing opportunities, but proper planning is key to making the most of your adventure.
 Here’s what you should know before you hit the road:

-- Timing Is Everything: The North Grand Loop Road is busiest in mid-morning to mid-afternoon.
+- Timing is everything: The North Grand Loop Road is busiest in mid-morning to mid-afternoon.
 For fewer crowds and better wildlife sightings, plan to start early in the morning or late in the afternoon.
 Seasonal closures can occur—typically from late fall through spring—so check current road conditions before you go.

 - Wildlife Safety: The Lamar Valley portion of the loop is famous for its wildlife, including bison, elk, wolves, and bears.
 Keep a safe distance, use binoculars or a zoom lens, and never approach animals on foot or by vehicle.
 Always carry bear spray and know how to use it.